freeCodeCamp/freeCodeCamp/guide/english/algorithms/index.md

 [Quick Sort](http://me.dt.in.th/page/Quicksort/)

 #### Merge Sort
 It is the sorting algorithm which relies on the concept how to sorted arrays are merged to give one sorted arrays.
-Read more about it here-
+Read more about it here- (having efficiency O(nlogn))
 [Merge Sort](https://www.geeksforgeeks.org/merge-sort/)

 freeCodeCamp's curriculum heavily emphasizes creating algorithms.
 This is because learning algorithms is a good way to practice programming skills.
 Interviewers most commonly test candidates on algorithms during developer job interviews.